Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [keyStores.myServerKeystore](./values.yaml#L1309)

 Keystore definition used by HTTPS server socket configurations.
-The default values used here reference the JKS keystore file "myserver.keystore", which is provided out of the box (and stored in the `myserver-keystore-secret` secret, along with the password stored in the `myserver-keypass-secret` secret), and obviously contains an invalid certificate.
+The default values used here reference the JKS keystore file `myserver.keystore`, which is provided out of the box (and stored in the `myserver-keystore-secret` secret, along with the password stored in the `myserver-keypass-secret` secret), and obviously contains an invalid certificate.
 In order to use it for your experiments, remember to add a security exception to your browser.

 **Default:**